-- Thursday, February 1, 2024 Letter of Intent Due (By 11:59 pm) - Complete the NUCATS Mentored Career Develop Program Applicant & Proposal Information Form (serves as the letter of intent).
-This form will capture applicant data and proposal information including the project summary/abstract. - Applicants may return to this form and save it to complete or adjust their responses at any time until March 1, 2024. - Use this link for guidance on NIH project summary/abstracts.
-Please note, you are not submitting a project narrative and you should only refer to the project summary/abstract information. - If any information in this form changes (e.g., mentoring team) between the Letter of Intent due date (February 1) and the Full Application due date (March 1), you must update the information in this form. - Friday, March 1, 2024 Full Application Due (By 11:59 pm) - Applications are completed through NU Competitions. - NU Competitions is a platform that allows you to log in with your Northwestern NetID.
+- Monday, February 3, 2025 Letter of Intent Due (By 11:59 pm) - Complete the NUCATS Mentored Career Develop Program Applicant & Proposal Information Form (serves as the letter of intent).
+This form will capture applicant data and proposal information including the project summary/abstract. - Applicants may return to this form and save it to complete or adjust their responses at any time until March 3, 2025.
+Contact Morgan Barrowman for link and code to regain access to submitted form. - Use this link for guidance on NIH project summary/abstracts.
+Please note, you are not submitting a project narrative and you should only refer to the project summary/abstract information. - If any information in this form changes (e.g., mentoring team) between the Letter of Intent due date (February 3) and the Full Application due date (March 3), you must update the information in this form. - Monday, March 3, 2025

+Full Application Due (By 11:59 pm)

-- Technical support for submissions in NU Competitions can be reached at: competitions@northwestern.edu - The Full Application consists of the following sections: - Project Title - Application Document (combined .pdf document uploaded to the application).
-Must include: - First Page of PHS398 - #2 RFA Number is not needed.
-Title is: NUCATS Mentored Career Development Award - #12 & #13 Applications are NOT routed through OSR, but you can list Jason Hawkins, Sponsored Research Officer as the official to be notified regardless of the institution with which you are affiliated (Northwestern University, Lurie, SRAlab, etc.) - Applicant's Biosketch - Proposal 9 pages total - o Candidate's Background 1 page - In addition to your research background, please include any other aspects of your background and lived experiences that have influenced your career development. - Career Goals and Objectives 1 page - Career Development Plan 2 pages - Specific Aims 1 page - o Research Strategy 4 pages - In addition to proposed strategy/design, methodology, and analyses, include plans for the inclusion of individuals on the basis of sex, race, and ethnicity - Include information on any stakeholder and community engagement.
+- Applications are completed through NU Competitions. - NU Competitions is a platform that allows you to log in with your Northwestern NetID. - Technical support for submissions in NU Competitions can be reached at: competitions@northwestern.edu - The Full Application consists of the following sections: - Project Title - Application Document (combined .pdf document uploaded to the application).
+Must include: - Applicant's Biosketch - Proposal 9 pages total - Candidate's Background 1 page - In addition to your research background, please include any other aspects of your background and lived experiences that have influenced your career development. - o Career Goals and Objectives 1 page - Career Development Plan 2 pages - Specific Aims 1 page - Research Strategy 4 pages - In addition to proposed strategy/design, methodology, and analyses, include plans for the inclusion of individuals on the basis of sex, race, and ethnicity - Include information on any affected/interested group and community engagement.
 While this is not a review criterion, community engagement is supported by the award.
 For information on community-engaged research and resources, please visit the Center for Community Health website. - References do not count toward page limitations. - Primary Mentor Biosketch - Letters of Support: Letters should document the strengths and attributes of the applicant, the role of the mentor in the career development of the Scholar, and how the work proposed fits into the overall program funded by the mentor. - Department Chair & Division Chief (Required.
 If you have a Division Chief, this can be a shared letter.) - Primary Mentor (Required.
 If your primary mentor also serves as your Department Chair or Division Chief, they may submit one letter that clearly outlines the distinct roles they will serve and the type of support they will provide within each role.)
-Primary Mentor Letter should include the following sections: - Candidate's Potential - Information on mentor's research qualifications and previous mentoring experience - Plan for candidate's training and research career development
+Primary Mentor Letter should include the following sections: - Candidate's Potential - Information on mentor's research qualifications and previous mentoring experience - Plan for candidate straining and research career development - Nature of mentoring and commitment to the candidate's development - Source of anticipated support for the candidate's research project

-- Nature of mentoring and commitment to the candidate's development - Source of anticipated support for the candidate's research project - Anticipated breakdown of professional responsibilities during the award period - Metrics determining successful progress - Plan for progression from the mentored stage to independent research investigator status - Co-Mentors (Required), Consultants (as appropriate), and Contributors (as appropriate).
+- Anticipated breakdown of professional responsibilities during the award period - Metrics determining successful progress - Plan for progression from the mentored stage to independent research investigator status - Co-Mentors (Required), Consultants (as appropriate), and Contributors (as appropriate).